gear-foundation/academy/docs/11-escrow-testing/homework.md

 - `FILL_PER_FEED = 1000` - how much Tamagotchi becomes full during feeding;
 - `FILL_PER_ENTERTAINMENT = 1000` - how much Tamagotchi becomes happy during feeding;
 - The Tamagotchi also has to accept messages: `Sleep`, `Feed` and `Play`;
-- Think of logic for calculating the levels of `Fed`, `Happy` and `Rested`.
+- Think of logic for calculating the `Fed`, `Happy` and `Rested` levels.

-You need to take into account the number of blocks in which the Tamagotchi last ate, had fun or slept.
-For this, you can use the function [`exec::block_height()`](https://docs.gear.rs/gstd/exec/fn.block_height.html) from the module exec of `gstd` library.
+To determine the number of blocks when the Tamagotchi last ate, had fun or slept, utilize the [`exec::block_height()`](https://docs.gear.rs/gstd/exec/fn.block_height.html) from the module exec of `gstd` library.

-4. Now upload your contract to the blockchain and run the frontend application.
+4. Now, upload your contract to the blockchain and run the frontend application.
 Choose **Lesson 2**.

 Now you can feed your Tamagotchi, play with it and send it to sleep.